cristi-lng/react-csr-base/docs/assistingTools.md

 In client-side applications, every new feature increases the size of the JavaScript bundle sent to the browser.
 This can result in slower load times and a heavier application, especially on slow networks.
 To address this, we typically split the production bundle into smaller pieces, delivering only the code needed at any given moment.

 Finding an effective splitting strategy is not trivial and largely depends on the specific requirements of the project.
 For the shopping list application, I adopted a page-based strategy—a common approach that creates a separate bundle for each page in the application.
-This was achieved by leveraging the features provided by the router.
-You can see an example of this strategy applied to the shopping list pages [here](../src/features/shoppingLists/index.tsx).
+This was achieved by using the automatic splitting strategy provided by the router plugin.
+Checkout the configuration [here](../build/plugins.ts).

 If the page-based strategy does not meet your needs or you prefer a different approach, feel free to adjust it to better suit your requirements.